moenaan/WorkoutTracker/README.md

 ## License

-This project is licensed under the undefined license.
+This project is licensed under the MIT license.

 ## Contributing

-undefined
+Mohammed Samod

 ## Tests

 To run tests, run the following command:

 ```
-undefined
+N/A
 ```

 ## Questions